 "You have had pity on the plant for which you have not laboured, nor made it grow, which came up in a night and perished in a night.
 And should I not pity Nineveh, that great city, in which are more than one hundred and twenty thousand persons who cannot discern between their right hand and their left--and much livestock?"
 (Jonah 4:10-11)

-A lot of times, we get so caught up in things to enhance our life that we forget what actually matters.
+A lot of times, we get so caught up in things to enhance our life (food and clothing) that we forget what actually matters.
 While Jonah was worried about a gourd plant that had given him shade but then withered, God was concerned about people and even their cattle!
-Without God, we can plant and water but only He brings the increase.
-Which leads us to the next point:
+How much more applicable is this to us who know the words of Jesus: